sahuf2003/Waste_Watcher/README.md

-# Project Title
+# Waste Watcher
-Waste Watcher: "Your AI Guardian Against Litter - Keeping it Clean, Keeping it Green!"
+"Your AI Guardian Against Litter - Keeping it Clean, Keeping it Green!"
 ## Table of Contents

 - [Introduction](#introduction)